 One part of security is backing up; another is currently avoiding dangers.
 This is the place a module like iThemes Security comes in.

-It screens client logins, includes two-factor validation, sets passwords to lapse, test records changes, darkens parts of the site to conceal them from malicious code and significantly more!
+It screens client logins, includes two-factor validation, sets passwords to lapse, tests records changes, darkens parts of the site to conceal them from malicious code, and significantly more!

 Most highlights are set-and-forget, so you can set up the plugin once and be a ton more secure subsequently!